KreativeName1/TodoApi/README.md

 # TodoApi (ASP.NET Core API)

 ## About
-This API servers as the backend for a TodoNote application.
+This API serves as the backend for a TodoNote application.
 It allows users to register, login and manage their todo notes.

 The API is written in C# (ASP.NET Core) and utilizes EntityFramework for data persistence.
 ****